seanfreaney/geo-quiz/README.md

 ### Unfixed Bugs / Issues
 - __Population value Spans__
   - When the page is first loaded, the spans which hold the population values display empty.
 This is a little bit unsightly and I didn't have time to figure out how to only have these elements displayed once the 'start' button is selected.

-- __Submitting empty fields__
-  - Currently, if the user doesn't select a population value and hits 'submit' they receive a message saying 'Please ensure all answers are filled in.'.
-I'm sure there is a better way to handle users not entering data but this was an easy fix to address the user not answering all questions ie if they haven't selected a population, they haven't answered all questions.
-This is addressed in the checkAnswer function.

 ## Deployment